-The commercial use of satellites launched for communications, navigation, weather forecasting, video and data transmissions has led to the increased need and ability to transmit information to earth based receivers.
+The commercial use of satellites launched for communications, navigation, weather forecasting, video and data transmissions has increased the need to transmit information to earth-based receivers.
 This requires precise timing and frequency control at the satellite.
-For example, the Company manufactures the master clocks (quartz, rubidium and cesium) and other significant timing products for many satellite communication systems.
+The Company manufactures the master clocks (quartz, rubidium and cesium) and other significant timing products for many satellite communication systems.
 The Company's space hybrid assemblies are used onboard spacecraft for command, control and power distribution.
 Efficient and reliable DC-DC power converters are also manufactured for the Company's own instruments and as stand-alone products for space applications.
-The Company's own instruments and as stand-atone products for space applications.
 The Company's subminiature oven-controlled quartz crystal oscillator is a low cost, small size, precision crystal oscillator suited for high-end performance required in satellite transmissions, airborne telephony and geophysical survey positioning systems.
 Commercial satellite programs such as Globalstar, Eutelsat, Inmarsat and Worldstar have utilized the Company's space-qualified products.